-Chinese doctor who raised early alarm on coronavirus dies, triggering public mourning
+Chinese public mourns death of doctor who raised early alarm on coronavirus dies

 China has now reported more than 600 deaths and 30,000 cases of the coronavirus.
 China has vowed repeatedly to be open and transparent in dealing with the situation.

-Reporting by Beijing newsroom; Writing by Ben Blanchard and Brenda Goh; Editing by Daniel Wallis and Michael Perry
+Reporting by Beijing newsroom; Writing by Ben Blanchard and Brenda Goh; Editing by Daniel Wallis, Michael Perry and Gerry Doyle